kunalm01/Vehicle-Classification/README.md

 The model consists of a base model with frozen layers and additional layers on top for classification.

 ## Accuracy
-It achieved a test accuracy of 94%.
+Achieved a test accuracy of 94%.